OutSystems/docs-product/src/ref/data/database/handling-transactions.md

 While processing a web request, OutSystems begins a database transaction on its first access to the database.
 The transaction is committed before OutSystems sends the response to the user.

-If an exception is left uncaught, the transaction is rolled back.
+If an exception is caught, the transaction is rolled back.
 This means that changes made to the database within the transaction are all reverted, this way ensuring that your data remains consistent.

 ## Ending Transactions Explicitly